Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/1st-level/find-familiar-2024.md

   - S
   - M
 material: "burning incense worth 10+ gp, which the spell consumes"
-duration: "Instantaneous
+duration: "Instantaneous"
-cast_time: "1 Hour
+cast_time: "1 Hour"
 ritual: true
 description: |
   You gain the service of a familiar, a spirit that takes an animal form you choose: B**at, Cat, Frog, Hawk, Lizard, Octopus, Owl, Rat, Raven, Spider, Weasel,** or another Beast that has a Challenge Rating of 0.
 Appearing in an unoccupied space within range, the familiar has the statistics of the chosen form, though it is a Celestial, Fey, or Fiend (your choice) instead of a Beast.
 Your familiar acts independently of you, but it obeys your commands.
 Telepathic Connection.
 While your familiar is within 100 feet of you, you can communicate with it telepathically.
 Additionally, as a Bonus Action, you can see through the familiar's eyes and hear what it hears until the start of your next turn, gaining the benefits of any special senses it has.